bahamas10/basher-repo/plugins/smf/README.md

 - `smf_service`

-This function is simply a wrapper for calling `svcadm -v "$@"`, with logging and error-checking
+This function is a little more than a wrapper for calling `svcadm -v "$@"`, with logging and error-checking.
+If the action specified is `enable` or `disable`, this function will determine if this action needs to be taken before doing anything.  ie. if a service is already enabled, there's no sense calling enable again (1).
+This way, this function will emit a `warn` line if and only if an action is taken.

+- (1) - actually, I'd argue that it makes more sense to call `svcadm enable` *every* time, as who cares what state the service is currently in... we want enabled!
+However, the reason this is not done is to provide better logging.
+This function will only emit logs lower than `info` if `svcadm` is forked.

 - `smf_manifest`